Paley-Wiener theorems for a p-adic spherical variety: Eigenspace decomposition of Eisenstein integrals

 Now, consider a set $\mathcal I$ of finite-length representations of $G$.
 Let $\mathcal I'$ be the set of isomorphism classes of irreducible subquotients of elements of $\mathcal I'$, and let $SC_G(\mathcal I)\subset SC_G$ denote the set of supercuspidal supports of elements of $\mathcal I'$.
 Then at every point $x\in SC_G(\mathcal I)$ we have a well-defined subset:

-defined as the union of the tangent spaces at $x$ of all embedded suborbifolds: $S\subset SC_G(\mathcal I) \subset SC_G$.
+defined as the union of the weak tangent spaces at $x$ of all embedded suborbifolds: $S\subset SC_G(\mathcal I) \subset SC_G$.
 We use ``embedded suborbifold'' to refer to the image in $SC_G$ of a smooth embedded submanifold of a finite (smooth manifold) cover of $SC_G$.
+Equivalently, $WT_{G,x}(\mathcal I)$ denotes the set of images in the ``tangent space'' $T_x$ of the derivatives at zero of all smooth one-parameter families: